pyschool/hipyschool/README.rst

      :alt: Updates

-A pyschool story for learning regular expressions.
+A sample pyschool story to use as a template.

 * Free software: MIT license